 - your lump is painful, red or hot

-- your lump is hard and doesn't move
+- your lump is hard and does not move

 - a lump grows back after it's been removed